 - Quiet operation.

 |Tank capacity||50 gallons|

 |First hour rating||60 gallons|

-The last product is the Infiniti RTG-K-160-N1 condensing tankless water heater.
-This unit is definitely worth a second look.
-It’s a powerful little machine featuring some useful functions.
+The Infiniti RTG-K-160-N1 is a condensing tankless water heater.
+It is a powerful little machine that boasts some very useful features.

-Let’s start off with their SRT or scale reduction technology.
-Scale build-up in tankless heaters usually results in premature failure or higher demand for maintenance.
-Fortunately, Bradford White’s SRT eliminates this worry.
+One of its key features is the SRT or scale reduction technology.
+Scale build-up in tankless heaters usually results in premature failure or increased need for maintenance.
+Bradford White’s SRT effectively eliminates this issue.

-The need for a recirculation pump and an internal buffer tank have also been eliminated, thanks to the company’s STEADISET technology.
-This function reduces the chance of the “cold water sandwich” effect which is where the unit suddenly stops producing hot water.
+The need for a recirculation pump and an internal buffer tank has also been eliminated, thanks to the company’s STEADISET technology.
+This reduces the chance of the “cold water sandwich” effect where the unit suddenly stops producing hot water.

-Another high-tech feature is the external digital control.
-Here you can adjust the temperature accurately.
+Another high-tech feature is the external digital control, which enables you to precisely adjust the temperature.
 You can choose anything between 100 degrees and 140 degrees Fahrenheit.

 - Fitted with scale reduction technology.

 - Includes STEADISET, reducing the chances of cold water bursts.